Skip to main content

 44 mentions Positive Neutral Negative

-• “About 20-30 hours of solid adventure gaming here; twice that if you're down to go the distance as both the melee and mage archetypes (a very different gameplay experience either way).”
+• “About 20-30 hours of solid adventure gaming here; twice that if you're down to go the distance as both the melee and mage archetypes, offering a very different gameplay experience either way.”

-• “Gameplay is weak; melee feels designed more for boss encounters and skills are pretty situational, leading to encounters with mobs just button mashing, which gets boring quickly.”
+• “Gameplay is weak; melee feels designed more towards boss encounters and skills feel pretty situational, leading to encounters with mobs just button mashing, which gets boring quickly.”

 • graphics